 During the year ended November 30, 2020, the Company received an aggregate of \$100,000 in non-interest bearing, due on demand loans from InCoR secured against all assets of the Company.
-Subsequent to November 30, 2020, the Company repaid the loans.
+During the year ended November 30, 2021, the Company repaid the loans.